 In mid-June, Boston’s city council voted unanimously to ban the use of facial recognition technology.
 This also prohibits city officials from obtaining facial surveillance from third parties, and makes Boston the second-largest city to ban the technology, behind San Francisco.

-As of July, Clearview AI will no longer offer their technology in Canada.
+As of July, the facial recognition company Clearview AI will no longer offer their technology in Canada.
 This is the result of an investigation by Canada’s Privacy Commissioner into both Clearview AI and the Royal Canadian Mounted Police, which was Clearview’s last client in the country.
 Other investigations into the company are still ongoing.

 Portland also unveiled new legislation that would ban facial recognition in privately owned businesses and publicly accessible spaces.
 The legislation is not a total ban, however, and could still be legally used at airports, places of worship, and public schools.
 The vote for the legislation is set to take place on August 13.